EGO4D/episodic-memory/VQ2D/README.md

     python process_vq_dataset.py --annot-root data --save-root data
     ```

-4. Extract clips for validation and test data from videos.
+4. Extract clips for val and test data from videos.
+Validate the clips once they are extracted.
+If validation fails, please re-run the conversion script and it will correct for errors.
+You can also optionally add a `--clip-uids <clip-uid-1> <clip-uid-2> ...` argument to specify the clips to regenerate.
     ```
+    # Extract clips
     python convert_videos_to_clips.py \
         --annot-paths data/vq_val.json data/vq_test_unannotated.json \
         --save-root data/clips \
         --ego4d-videos-root $EGO4D_VIDEOS_DIR \
         --num-workers 10 # Increase this for speed

+    # Validate the extracted clips
+    python tools/validate_extracted_clips.py \
+        --annot-paths data/vq_val.json data/vq_test_unannotated.json \
+        --clips-root data/clips
     ```

 5. Extract images for train and validation data from videos.